JoelMarin-upc/Retirement-Rampage/README.txt

 P key: pause game and bring pause menu.
 ESC: exit game.

-number key 1: Change weapon to rocket, shoots in a parabola. number key 2: Change weapon to gun, shoots in a straight line. number key 3: Change weapon to teleport, select a location with the mouse and teleport to it with the space bar.
+right click: pulls down the weapon selection menu, left click the weapon you want to equip. number key 1: Change weapon to rocket, shoots in a parabola. number key 2: Change weapon to gun, shoots in a straight line. number key 3: Change weapon to teleport, select a location with the mouse and teleport to it with the space bar.